clarin-eric/PressMint/Samples/PressMint-CZ/README.md

 ## Data source

-The source of the PressMint-CZ corpus will be ...
+The source of the PressMint-CZ corpus will be a selection of texts from the digital library Kramerius, which is a project of the National Library of the Czech Republic.

 ### Details of the source: